sch3m4/mqtt-ble-tracker/README.md

 ## Home Assistant integration

-To integrate this tracker with Home Assistant to detect room presence, it can be done in two different ways:
+There are two different ways to integrate this tracker with Home Assistant to detect room presence.

+- (Single tracker)[#Single-tracker]
+- Multiples trackers

 ### Single tracker